cesanta/mongoose/README.md

 # Licensing

-Mongoose is free, and licensed under the terms of
+Mongoose is licensed under the terms of
 [GNU GPLv.2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
 license.
 For businesses there is an option to buy non-restrictive, royalty-free license and professional support from